Using filters#

 This example selects base transversions, see wikipedia.

-, you can do this by simply double-cliking the item and selecting the logical operator.
+If you'd like to change any AND statement into an OR, you can do this by simply double-cliking the item and selecting the logical operator.

 Once you're happy with the filter you just set, you can simply hit the Apply button on the right.